Crunch-io/scrunch/docs/order.md

 Manipulating the Hierarchical Order of a Dataset
 ------------------------------------------------

+### Referencing Elements

+In the context of manipulating the **Hierarchical Order** structure of a Dataset with the **scrunch** library, `string` objects are used to reference elements in the hierarchy.

+We call these strings _element references_.
+An _element reference_
+can resolve to either the `alias` of a variable or the `name` of a group within the hierarchy.

+The majority of methods that manipulate the hierarchical order need to be passed an _element reference_ (or a `list` of _element references_) to  perform their jobs.

 ### Group-level Reordering

-`Group` objects have a `set` method that allows the reordering of all first-level elements with a single call.
+`Group` objects have a `set` method that allows the reordering of all first-level child elements with a single call.
 Naturally, this also applies to the **root** group.

 For instance, the `set` method could be used to reorder the elements of the **root** group in the following manner: